00Fjongl/js-extra/Minification/page.md

 While the primary purpose of this is to reduce the size of HTML code, it can also shorten methods such as `.getElementsByTagName` or comparisons with `.tagName`.
 ## Events
 Event listeners can be handled in several different ways.
 Writing one directly into the HTML code as an attribute will create a new scope, where `this` refers to the element, instead of `window`.
 If `this` is not needed as a reference to the element, then the event listener may be assigned via JavaScript, so that default parameters can be used to condense the code.
 If `this` is needed, then the scopes will be separated, and generally harder to minify.
 One way to remedy this could be setting global variables for `document.body.onload`.
-In strict mode, these may be defined via `self.Variable='test'`.
+In strict mode, these may be defined as properties of `self`.
 ## Common Alternatives
 Standard | Substitute
 ------ | ----------